charleycc168/Charley_VGS/VGS_TestTask/readme.txt

 Once you have created the proper routes, make sure to secure payload on the route as it appears on the log once you have requested the transaction on the following setup.

-For the inbound, open the file: inboundRoute/requestCardInfo.c and look for the url under the html form tag to copy over to your browser's url to web pages from the cgi-bin

-Then you will get the front page to enter your credit card data to be redact
+On the inboundRoute and outboundRoute open all the C files (.c extension) and update all the denoted <directory> and <vault_id> in the source code for your environment before compiling.
+Then open the inboundRoute/requestCardInfo.c and outboundRoute/revealCardInfo.c look for the url under the html <form> tag to copy over to your browser's url your web browser to start the front pages to enter your credit card data to be redact and reveal.

-Once you have submitted, it will send the request to VGS to redact and pass back the Json file through Curl on the backend to touch and save as VGS.json file for the redacted data.
+Once you have submitted for redact, it will send the request to VGS to redact and pass back the Json file through Curl on the backend to touch and save as VGS.json file for the redacted data.
 As a result, you will see those data being redacted upon returning the result from the webpage.

-On the outbound, revealing data, open up the outboundRoute/revealCardInfo.c file and look for the url under the <form> tag and open up in your browser.
-This time you would copy those redacted data to its respective fields on the front page.
-And when submitted,it will send the request to VGS to reveal and pass back the Json file through Curl on the backend to touch and save as revealVGS.json file for the revealed data.
+And when submitted for reveal, it will send the request to VGS to reveal and pass back the Json file through Curl on the backend to touch and save as revealVGS.json file for the revealed data.
 As a result, you will see those data be revealed upon returning the result from the webpage.

 Now you are able to redact and reveal the credit card data, you can log into the VGS dashboard and change the reveal and redact on each field on these routes and you will get those results updated based on your selections, toggle and have fun!